punyamodi/Moodify/README.md

-# AI Music Player 🎶
+# Moodify (AI Music Player) 🎶

-Welcome to the AI Music Player repository!
+Welcome to Moodify, the AI Music Player repository!
 This is a full-stack progressive web app (PWA) built with React.js, Firebase, and Firestore.
 It includes a sophisticated music recommendation system powered by Spotify, JioSaavn, and Last.fm APIs, along with a string-matching algorithm to provide accurate recommendations.

 ## Features ✨